jschementi/railsconf09/README.markdown

 -- a rack application running in IIS.

 - 6-resizer
--- ironruby resizing a jpg using .NET
+-- ironruby resizing a jpg using .NET (used by 4-pictures-rails to resize thumbnails (see lib/tasks/sample_data.rake))

 - 7-iis-setup
 -- deploy a .NET application on IIS